Master of Nursing (Research) - 221AB

 |English Language Requirements:||Academic IELTS of 6.5 or equivalent, with no band score below 6.0|

-- benefit from a strong program of assistance and research training
+- benefit from a strong program of support and research training

 - develop leadership skills